RevealSite Team

 | Examples | Discount cards, loss leaders, price-match guarantees | MTM, compounding, adherence programs, POCT |

 When you compete with chain pharmacies on value, you attract patients who stay longer, spend more on front-end products and clinical services, and refer their family and friends.
 That's a fundamentally different growth model than trying to undercut Walgreens by fifty cents on a generic.
+Every chain pharmacy vs independent pharmacy comparison a patient makes ultimately comes down to this: are they paying for a transaction or investing in a relationship.

 The math favors you more than you think.
 A single compounding patient can generate $200-400 per month in revenue.
 Five MTM consultations per week at $50-75 each adds $13,000-19,500 annually.
 These numbers compound quickly when paired with a patient retention rate that chains simply can't match.